 FIXEye is a multi-purpose FIX session surveillance and visibility platform.

-FIXEye presents search results in an easy to work with form.
-It has intuitive graphical user interface and uses many operational features familiar from MS Excel.
+FIXEye presents search results in an easy-to-work-with form.
+It has an intuitive graphical user interface and uses many operational features familiar to MS Excel.

 FIXEye can process multiple log files distributed on the network.

 - Search for FIX log files on a local computer and a whole network

 - Select FIX fields to be shown in a table

 - Show FIX field names, values, and descriptions